SandileG/tic-tac-toe/README.md

    ```
 5. Open a Pull Request and describe the changes you made.

-## Related Projects

-- [Snake Game](https://github.com/SandileG/snake-game) - Another classic game built using web technologies.
-- [Connect Four](https://github.com/SandileG/connect-four) - A web-based version of the Connect Four game.

 ## Licensing

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This version includes a project introduction, installation steps, usage instructions, links to related projects, and complies with the guidelines.
-Be sure to replace placeholder links (for the live demo, blog article, etc.) with the actual links for your project.